 Store candy in an air-tight container, such as a plastic food container or a plastic bag with a zip seal.
 Label the canister with the date and type of candy inside so you know when you put it in.
 Below are guidelines on how long you can store candy for optimal taste:

-- Chocolate candy cars: 10 months to one year
+- Chocolate Candy Bars: 10 months to 1 year

 These times are just broad guidelines to consider.
 If frozen, candy can be safely eaten after that date, but may not taste as good as when you eat it within that time frame.

-- Stir it into ice cream: You can use leftover candy to jazz up even the plainest ice cream flavors.
+- Stir It Into Ice Cream: You can use leftover candy to jazz up even the plainest ice cream flavors.
 Pick out your favorite ice cream, then set it out to thaw for several minutes until it is soft enough to stir.
-This can be anywhere from ten to thirty minutes, depending on the ice cream and the temperature.
+It can be anywhere from 10 to 30 minutes, depending on the ice cream and the temperature.
 You want it to be soft, but not melted enough to be a liquid.
 When it has reached the right consistency, stir in your favorite candies.
 Try vanilla ice cream with peanut butter cups or chocolate ice cream with chocolate-covered candies.

 While you may feel disappointed if you have bags of candy leftover from Halloween, luckily, you do not have to waste the money you spent.
 Freezing the candy for future holidays or other uses throughout the year can be a frugal way to make the most of your purchases.